wzhstat/Reaction-Condition-Selector/README.md

 This file contains two statistical models ```popularity_module0```, ```popularity_module1```,that output the most common conditions for all reactions and the most common conditions for a particular template.

 # NnModels
-This section contains some simple feedforward neural network models with inputs of reactants (512) and product fingerprints (512) and outputs of vectors directed to the target.
+This section contains some simple feedforward neural network models with inputs of reactants (512), product fingerprints (512) and other fingerprints(512*n) and outputs of vectors directed to the target.

 ## Models
 ```nnModel0```: An MLP model with two hidden layers, by default, n1 is 128 and n2 is 32. <br>